osg-htc/technology/docs/software/git-software-development.md

 all the modified files in your commit.
-Likewise, if you have some untracked files in your working copy, that you do not intend to commit, be aware that `git add .` will introduce these as new files in the commit.
+Likewise, if you have some untracked files in your working copy, that you do not intend to commit, be aware that `git add .` will introduce

+    !!! note
+        If you do use the `-a` option for `git commit`, you may want to consider using the `-v` option along with it (i.e. `git commit -av`), which will show you the diff to be committed in your editor while you are typing your commit message.

+these as new files in the commit.

 After making a commit locally, you can verify that only the files you